Artists show their work at the inaugural 2023 Pittsburgh Art Book Fair at the Carnegie Museum of Art // Photo by Patrick Fisher

 Creative Entrepreneur Accelerator

-Click below for a PDF of the CEA grant guidelines, or download a text-only version of the guidelines in English or a Spanish-language text-only version.
+Click below for a PDF of the CEA grant guidelines, or download a text-only version of the full guidelines in English or a Spanish-language text-only version.

 Eligibility and Guidelines

-This grant program offers $500 to $2,000 in support of creative entrepreneurs starting a business or currently operating a micro-business with gross revenue less than $200,000 in Allegheny, Beaver, Greene, and Washington counties.
+This grant program offers $2,000 in support of creative entrepreneurs starting a business or currently operating a micro-business with gross revenue less than $200,000 in Allegheny, Beaver, Greene, and Washington counties.
 Eligible applicants must participate in creative fields such as marketing, architecture, visual arts, crafts, design, film and media, digital games, music, entertainment, publishing, or a similar creative field.

-Creative entrepreneurs are eligible to apply for the Creative Entrepreneurs Accelerator Program once every three years.
 Non-profit organizations are not eligible for funds through this program.

 Applicants must: